You are currently viewing Bible and the History of Political Thought

 When we crack the spine of Max Weber we have to go back to the Bible because he is talking about a calling.

-He also talks about the Protestant Work Ethic and its expression in American culture is strong!
+He also talks about the Protestant Work Ethic and its expression in American culture.
+Here’s where things get really interesting to me.

 Debate between works and grace as it manifests in American culture throughout the 20th century.

-Have to deal with the disjunct posed by Leo Strauss with Athens or Jerusalem, Reason or Revelation as the beginning of political thought.
+Going into the future in the history of political thought you run into Leo Strauss who poses a disjunct Athens or Jerusalem, Reason or Revelation as the beginning of political thought.

 Earlier when reviewing Augustine we get the City of God versus the Pagans